This post is constantly being updated with the newest and most awesome books available. Recently updated in October 2016.

 For me, it’s a no brainer to start following their advice.
 Back in 2012 I made a New Year’s Resolution to read at least 12 books, and once I started it was hard to stop!
 Since then, I’ve read a ton of valuable and interesting books over the past few years.

-1. Dream Save Do: Stop Dreaming and Start Living by Betsy & Warren Talbot
+1. DREAM SAVE DO by Betsy & Warren Talbot

 This husband and wife team provide step-by-step instructions for not only defining your dream job or dream career, but creating a financial game plan to make it happen.

 They cover everything from creating “Dream Porn” to calculating the cost of your dream, to revising personal spending habits.
-They share their journey and all their travel adventures on the blog, Married With Luggage.
+They share their journey and all their travel adventures on the blog, An Uncluttered Life.

 While personal finance involves a great deal of math, money is heavily emotional and psychological.
 Amanda Abella writes about having a healthy relationship with money and tearing down the walls keeping you from success.